Aura-healthcare/Aura_gitbook/aura-algorithms.md

 Epilepsy seizure prediction is a very wide challenge.
 In 2017, International League Against Epilepsy revised an expanded ~30 seizure types classification\[1\].
 In addition, each patient physiological response to epilepsy seizure is unique.

-Our approach is to learn incrementally to detect patient specific patterns corresponding to seizure pre-ictal phase.
+Our approach is to learn incrementally to detect patient-specific patterns corresponding to seizure pre-ictal phase.
 To do so we will rely on data science recent development in Supervised learning algorithms.
-Recurrent neural networks and especially LSTM networks algorithms have shown outstanding performance on multiples applications such as speech recognition or automatic image captioning. very well  to multi-label time series classification\[2\].
+Recurrent neural networks and especially LSTM networks algorithms have shown outstanding performances on multiples applications such as speech recognition or automatic image captioning and suits very well to multi-label time series classification\[2\].

 ## Training Phase